former homeless people into regular Pret shops.

 “Manipulative and exploitative approach to employees as owners and senior management concerned about profit margin only.
 People are taken into account only if it makes good PR.
 Genuinely fake and dishonest company.”

-In my bereavement having made the mistake to approach a corrupted HR department, with the Head of HR AND Recruitment just sweet-talking me, while he, as the Head of Recruitment as well could have easily have put me in an area of the business where I could have recuperated in a less stressful work environment, so that my “star” could rise again.
+In my bereavement having made the mistake to approach a corrupted HR department, with the Head of HR AND Recruitment just sweet-talking me, while he, as the Head of Recruitment as well could have easily put me in an area of the business where I could have recuperated in a less stressful work environment, so that my “star” could rise again.
 But it was no coincidence that I was continuously placed into shops with suppressive managers.

 I was shouted at, belittled, held low, given small tasks whereas I was extremely good in my leadership role, but couldn’t grow, information was kept away from me in order to not grow in my work, I wasn’t even invited to a leader’s Christmas dinner shortly after my dad came out of a coma and I returned to work needing to earn money.
 All of this under the watchful eye of the Head of HR and Recruitment.
 And all after having worked in Pret for almost 10 years, having a track record of doing an extremely good job, but then becoming bereaved, traumatized, and under the bullying turning mentally ill.